Rudxain/ideas/software/multi-style wallpaper generator/README.md

 - low-poly
 - Material Design
-- linear gradients at any angle and arbitrary number of colors, also radial gradients
+- linear gradients at any angle and arbitrary number of colors, also radial and conic gradients
 - Perlin Noise (chaotic gradient)
 - infinite tiling
 - fractals